 However, the water in the Blue Lagoon isn’t just power plant backwash.
 These waters that run a constant 98°-102°F are rich in minerals like silica and sulfur that make it perfect for exfoliation, treating skin ailments, and making your friends laugh via your spot-on Mrs. Doubtfire impressions.
 White silica mud is scraped from the bottom of the Lagoon and left in buckets for you to smear all over your face, obviously, because that’s what we do with slimy waste scraped from the bottom of a pool full of strangers.

 But if it makes you feel better, know that all the water in the Blue Lagoon is naturally replenished every 40 hours.

-DO THIS, NOT THAT // NEED-TO-KNOW BLUE LAGOON TIPS
+NEED-TO-KNOW BLUE LAGOON TIPS

 Since you’ll be visiting the Blue Lagoon during your Iceland stopover because it’s the greatest time ever and you don’t care what all the Debbie Downers say (haters gon’ hate), there are a few things you need to know before you go.
 The following is my list of what I believe to be must-know Blue Lagoon tips and some things about public nudity you probably wish you didn’t know.